 ARRIVE IN GOOD TIME

-The camps start on Saturday evening at 8.00pm; the gate will be open all day from 10am to 8pm.
-Early arrivals are welcome on the Friday from 12noon to 9pm.
+The gate will be open from 10am to 6pm on Saturday.
+Early arrivals are welcome on the Friday from 12noon to 8pm.

 No visitors are allowed on site once camp starts, and no day tickets are available.
 This maintains the safety and integrity of the camp.